KrazePlanet/krazedb/README.md

 ## Overview

-**BountyCatch** is a simple Python application for managing domain lists in bug bounties.
+**KrazeDb** is a simple Python application for managing domain lists in bug bounties.
 It provides domain validation, duplicate detection, multiple export formats, and Redis-backed storage with connection pooling.
 All domains are stored in a single collection (no per-project flag needed).

 ## Features